feelware/vault/source-material/textbooks/ospp.md

 - There are many services the operating system can provide to applications: some of the most important, yet surprisingly minimal to implement, are process management and input/output.
 - Whether we implement these services as user-level apps, user-level libraries, or part of the kernel through syscalls, is a matter of balancing:
-	- Security: The kernel must implement resource management and protection (see [[#Chapter 2 The Kernel Abstraction]])
+	- Security: The kernel must implement resource management and protection (see [#Chapter 2 The Kernel Abstraction](#Chapter%202%20The%20Kernel%20Abstraction))
 	- Flexibility: Allow applications and hardware to evolve independently by exposing a mostly transparent interface.
 	- Reliability: A bug in the kernel can be fatal.
-As seen in [[#Chapter 2 The Kernel Abstraction|Chapter 2]], the hardware trusts the kernel not to crash the entire system.
+As seen in [Chapter 2](#Chapter%202%20The%20Kernel%20Abstraction), the hardware trusts the kernel not to crash the entire system.
 The least responsibility we give to the kernel, the more reliable the system will be.
 	- Performance: On the other hand, delegating too many OS tasks to user processes can slow things down due to excessive syscalls, which tend to be expensive.

 ### Process management